drmacsofts/GrepoBot/README.md

 ## About The Project

 Bot for grepolis written in Python.
+*This bot only uses requests to communicate with the game so it's entirely possible to run this bot on another server unlike some other bots I have seen for this game made with Selenium.*
 I personally stopped playing grepolis a couple months ago and therefore stopped working on this project and will probably not be updating this.
 Most of the code is pretty self explanatory.
 I used the bot for over 2 years and never got banned, even when I was sending 10 support/attack requests in a second to time attacks/destroy enemy colony ships.